Dishoungh/cpu/README.md

 Instruction[11:7] is the destination register or the "Write_Register" in my register file.<br>

 Instruction[14:12] is the funct3 field, which is the ALU_Op input.
 The obvious thought is to directly connect funct3 to the ALU_Op, but I will actually input it to the Control Unit since I know there will be some other instructions that may or may not have the ALU operation encodings.
 I will go ahead and connect funct7[5] or Instruction[30] to the Control Unit as well.
-Since, for now, there is no logic to determine the ALU_Op and ALU_Src inputs yet, I will just connect a plain wire from the funct3/funct7_5 inputs to the ALU_Op/ALU_Src outputs respectively as shown in the screenshot for the Control Unit below.<br>
+Since, for now, there is no logic to determine the ALU_Op and ALU_Src outputs yet, I will just connect a plain wire from the funct3/funct7_5 inputs to the ALU_Op/ALU_Src outputs respectively as shown in the screenshot for the Control Unit below.<br>

 ![First Control Unit](./images/CPU_Datapath/ADDI/Control_Unit.png)